rtviii/biodata-integration-proposal/public/Inquiry.md

-There is an attempt underway to build a database that relies on [Neo4J ](https://neo4j.com/) graph engine and GraphQL at the moment that has hooks into the structural data as well as the semantic.
-Seeing if this idea of bridging can actually work.

 If you know of a domain/area/subfield where this idea-- where there is a palpable disconnect between the semantic and the structural for example -- and this idea can fit well, please consider getting in touch!